CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

    ![](Images/img91.png)

-1. In **Encryption** page, choose when you want to assign permissions, whether you want your users' access to the content to expire, and whether you want to allow offline access.
+1. In the **Encryption** page, choose when you want to assign permissions, whether you want your users' access to the content to expire, and whether you want to allow offline access.

       - **Encryption** : select Apply.